Korons/reddit_image_archiver/README.md

 ###Why are some CBRs massive?

 As far as I can tell this is a issue with the images not with the program.

+###A bunch of pngs have the .jpg ext

+That is an issue with imduralbum.py.
+I'm looking into fixing it